Edgar Babayan: Vejle

 On 26 January 2022, Babayan joined Danish Superliga club Vejle Boldklub on a deal for the rest of the season.
 On 16 May 2022, after a total of 15 appearances for Vejle, it was confirmed that Babayan would leave the club at the end of the season, as his contract was expiring.

 Return to Randers

-After a spell at Vejle, it was confirmed on 7 June 2022, that Babayan would return to his former club, Randers FC, from the upcoming 2022-23 season.
-Babayan signed a until June 2025.
+After a spell at Vejle, it was confirmed on 7 June 2022, that Babayan would return to his former club, Randers FC, from the upcoming 2022–23 season.
+Babayan signed a contract until June 2025.

+In September 2023, Babayan was seriously injured in a match against AGF when he ruptured a tendon under his kneecap, requiring a complicated operation.
+The injury ended up keeping Babayan out of action for 15 months, as Babayan didn't make his comeback on the pitch until December 2024 in a reserve team match.

+On February 5, 2025, it was confirmed that 29-year-old Babayan ended his career due to the injury he sustained in September 2023, which still caused him a lot of pain.

 International career

 Babayan was born in Germany to Armenian parents who emigrated to Denmark when he was three.
 He received his Danish passport in 2016, and one month later got a callup and debut for the Denmark U20 squad in a 2–0 loss to the Italy U20s.
 Babayan made his debut in a friendly game against Malta on 30 May 2018, where he came in off the bench and played the last 30 minutes.

 He scored his first senior international goal on 18 November 2019, in a 9–1 away defeat to Italy, in Armenia's final Euro 2020 qualifier.